WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/wednesday.md

   * And in "real life", timelines...

 * But as a designer
   * The whole world is open to you!
-What problem do you want to solve?
-What do you want to build?

 ### Introduction to prototyping tool - Figma

   * Example & introduction to prototyping tool

     * We've generated one board per team!
-To get *your* team's board, check out [this link](week3figmalinks.md).
+To get *your* team's board, check out [this link](week4figmalinks.md).
+[LINK TBA FOR WEEK 4]

+      * You can always find these at **https://witny-summer-guild-2018.github.io/week{NUM}figmalinks.md** -- but replace **{NUM}** with the number that is your week of Summer Guild.
+If you began your week on July 9th, it's 2!
+If on July 16th, it's 3! etc.

   * Choosing partial ideas to prototype for each person